ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 Before using the DKML installer, briefly review the following:

-* You need to **stay at your computer** and press "Yes" for any Windows security popups;
+* You need to **stay at your computer** and press "Yes" for any Windows security popups.
-  after the DKML installer finishes installing two programs (`Visual Studio Installer` and `Git for Windows`) you can leave your computer for the remaining two (2) hours.
+After the DKML installer finishes installing two programs (`Visual Studio Installer` and `Git for Windows`) you can leave your computer for the remaining two (2) hours.

 * First time installations may get a notification printed in red.
 If you see it, reboot your computer and then restart your installation so that Visual Studio Installer can complete.
 The notification looks like: